elasticluster/elasticluster/docs/usage.rst

 ``-r N1:GROUP1[,N2:GROUP2], --remove N1:GROUP1[,N2:GROUP2]``

-    This option allow you to specify how many nodes you want to remove from a specific group.
+    This option allows you to specify how many nodes you want to remove from a specific group.
 It follows the same syntax as the ``--add`` option.

-    **WARNING**: elasticluster pick the nodes to remove at random, so **you have to be sure that any of the nodes can be removed**.
-Moreover, not all the playbooks support shrkinging!
+    **WARNING**: elasticluster picks the nodes to remove at random, so **you have to be sure that any of the nodes can be removed**.
+Moreover, not all the playbooks support shrinking!

 ``--no-setup``

     By default elasticluster will automatically run the **setup** command after starting and/or stopping the virtual machines.
-This option prevent the `setup` step to be run. **WARNING**: use this option wisely: depending on the cluster configuration it is impossible to know in advance what the status of the cluster will be after resizing it and NOT running the `setup` step.
+This option will prevent the `setup` step from being run. **WARNING**: use this option wisely: depending on the cluster configuration it is impossible to know in advance what the status of the cluster will be after resizing it and NOT running the `setup` step.